Miniyeh–Danniyeh District

 Miniyeh-Danniyeh District is a district in the North Governorate of Lebanon.
 As its name indicates, the district includes the Dinniyeh, and the Miniyeh regions.
 The town of Miniyeh serves as district a capital during fall and winter, while the town of Syr Dinniyeh serves as a capital during spring and summer.
 The district is known for its natural richness.
 It extends over the northern and western hills of Al-Makmel mountain overlooking the Northern Lebanese and Syrian Coasts.

+Demographics

+According to registered voters in 2014: